Spain borrowing costs ease at auction, relief may be brief

 RESCUE WOULD HELP CREDIT RATING

-As well as reassuring investors Spain could meet its debt repayments, a bailout would mean more rigorous control of its budget after it consistently missed deficit targets in recent years, analysts say.
+As well as reassuring investors Spain could meet its debt repayments, a bailout would mean more rigorous control of its budget after consistently missing deficit targets in recent years, analysts say.

 Spain's credit is rated one notch above junk grade by the Moody's agency, which is due to complete a review of Spain by the end of the month.

-Rival Standard & Poor's said on Wednesday it was unlikely to cut Spain's rating below investment grade in the near future given the lifeline promised by the ECB's new bond-buying programme.
+Rival Standard & Poor's said on Wednesday it was unlikely to cut Spain's rating below investment grade in the near future given the lifeline promised by the ECB's new bond-buying program.

+Spain sold 3.9 billion euros of the shorter-dated bond, which was in high demand because it would be eligible for purchase by the ECB if Spain asks for a rescue.

 Spain has now raised 82 percent of its planned medium- and long-term borrowing for this year.
 However, it faces a refinancing hump of 27.5 billion euros in October and will need to raise an additional 10 billions euros to compensate for falling revenues and soaring unemployment and pensions payments.